ably-labs/models/README.md

 ### Creating a Model

-A `Model` is a single instance of a live, observable data model backed by your database.
+A `Model` represents a live, observable data model supported by the database.

-You create a model by defining:
+To create a model, you need to:

-- The shape of the model data in your frontend application
+1. Define the model's data structure in the frontend application.
-- How the model is initialised
+2. Initialize the model.
-- How the model is updated when *events* are received from your backend
+3. Update the model based on events from the backend.
-- How the model can be *mutated* by the user
+4. Determine how end-users can modify the model.

 ```typescript
 // this is the type for our model's data as represented in the frontend application